mmorton/enumerable/README.md

 enumerable
 ==========

-A simple enumerable library for JavaScript.
+A simple chained enumerable library for JavaScript.